k) Provisions and Contingent Liabilities:

 In order to achieve this overall objective, the Company’s capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
 Breaches in meeting the financial covenants would permit the bank to immediately call loans and borrowings.
 There have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current period.

-Note: Schedule III requires explaination where the change in the ratio is more than 25% as compared to the proceeding year.
+Note: Schedule III requires explanation where the change in the ratio is more than 25% as compared to the preceding year.
 Since there are total seven instances where the change is more than 25%, hence the explanation is given for the said ratios only.
 Also, Inventory Turnover ratio is not applicable to the company.

 a) No proceedings have been initiated on or are pending against the company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder.